usdoj-crt/crt-portal/README.md

 - store environment variables
- cf cups VCAP_SERVICES -p "{'SECRET_KEY': 'replace-with-your-secret-key'}"
+ cf cups VCAP_SERVICES -p SECRET_KEY

-(I had to give it the varable name in this command and follow up with the secret key, I am not sure why)
+when prompted give it the secret key

+Needed to enable CORS via awscli https://cloud.gov/docs/services/s3/#allowing-client-side-web-access-from-external-applications

+### Create admin accounts

 Need to ssh to create superuser (would like to do this automatically in another PR)